Mawfyy/Masayoshi/README.md

 ## Contribute
 Pull requests are welcome, please open an issue if you wanna talk about a new feature or bug founded.

+## To-do
+ - [ ] loop command
+ - [ ] Improve events handling
+ - [ ] Improve performance

+## License
+This project is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).
+Feel free to use and modify it according to your needs.